cvmfs/doc-cvmfs/apx-security.rst

 capabilities available on the host.
 See the README there for details.

-SETUID Bit and File capabilities
+SETUID bit and file capabilities
 --------------------------------

 By default, CernVM-FS repositories are mounted with the ``nosuid`` option.